 Most of Burj Khalifa’s press comes from its reputation of being the tallest structure in the world, clocking in at 2,700 feet.
 But when you see it first hand, you will see that this length comes secondary to its architectural value.
 Burj Khalifa is the pinnacle of the modern tube building design, the spiritual successor to the Willis Tower and Skidmore, Owings and Merril’s high point.
 It has been a prime spot for some of the most famous BASE jumping endeavors.
 For tourists, the foremost task should be to see Dubai from atop the building – which is nothing short of a lifetime achievement.
 This is not just some bird’s eye view, but a view standing on the literal highest point in the history of construction!
 It closes down at 1 am sharp, though, so plan your trip accordingly.

-- Burj Al Arab:
+Burj Al Arab:

-If you marveled at the glorious tube structure that is Burj Khalifa, prepare to be blown away by sheer force of awe that Burj Al Arab’s presence exerts.
+If you marveled at the glorious tube structure that is Burj Khalifa, prepare to be blown away by the sheer force of awe that Burj Al Arab’s presence exerts.
 There are two caveats: one, the primetime is in the evening when the choreographed lighting comes alive, and secondly, it has quite a bulky tariff that you need to adjust your budget for.
 Burj Al Arab is believed by some to be the most luxurious 7-star hotel in the world.
 Shaped like a sail, the building stands on an offshore island off the Jumeirah beach.

 Towards the west is the historic and old Bur Dubai, towards the east the new age of the Deira, and in the middle lies a saltwater creek.
 Extending to the Persian Gulf, the creek presents better sunset photo opportunities than any beach in Eurasia can get you, and thus it’s already on a league of its own.
 The ongoing project of the creek tower is planned out to be another breakthrough in architecture from Dubai, projected to exceed Burj Khalifa in its height by 2020.

-Sheikh Saeed Al-Maktoum house:
+Sheikh Saeed Al-Maktoum House:

 Located in Al Shindagha along the creek is Dubai’s most iconic residential quarter of a former UAE ruler.
 The building has since been renovated as a museum in the 1960s, showcasing artifacts of yore with the well-knit organization of its nine wings.
 It also looks quite dashing at night, on par with the rest of Deira by the creek.